 Fall leaf Alphabet Matching Activity

 Kids start learning the Alphabet with ease when they are exposed to a variety of learning methods.
-Apart from teaching with Posters, Flashcards and books, Another effective way to learn alphabets are through hands-on activities.
+Apart from teaching with Posters, Flashcards and books, Another effective way to learn the alphabet is through hands-on activities.

-So If your toddler doesn’t show interest in Alphabets, you need to try this hands-on activity.
-It help kids with letter recognition in an effortless way.
+So If your toddler doesn’t show interest in Alphabet, try this hands-on activity.
+It helps kids with letter recognition in an effortless way.

 Things needed to set up this activity

-We have collected some Palm-sized leaves from the cherry tree from our street.
+We have collected some Palm-sized leaves from the cherry tree on our street.
 Ours are Reddish-brown leaves.
 If you could fetch yellow colour leaves, that would be even more effective.
-Because the Alphabets would be clearly visible on the yellow leaves.
+Because the Alphabet would be clearly visible on the yellow leaves.

 Hove to make a Fall leaf Alphabet matching game